Riders to The Sea - Odin, written by Linda Munson

 He lived to be 300 years old, and he had three daughters named Thick Snow, Snowstorm, and Fine Snow.

 (Winkum, Blinkum and Nod) Are nursery rhymes really that innocent?
-I think not.
+Likely not.
 Triangles seem to have sinister applications in a lot of places.

 This trio from old nursery rhyme/lullaby fame has a shady side.
 "Up to no good", they triangulate.
 This gang signals its intentions to its members: one winks, another blinks and the third gives them the nod.
 Then they move in for "the kill" - triangulation